How to Write Your Personal Statement | Strategies & Examples

 Don’t be afraid to rewrite and restructure as much as necessary.
 Since you have a lot of freedom in the structure of a personal statement, you can experiment and move information around to see what works best.

 Finally, it’s essential to carefully proofread your personal statement and fix any language errors.
 Before you submit your application, consider investing in professional personal statement editing.
-For $30–40 dollars, you have the peace of mind that your personal statement is grammatically correct and free of awkward mistakes.
+For $150, you have the peace of mind that your personal statement is grammatically correct, strong in term of your arguments, and free of awkward mistakes.

 Frequently asked questions